BenjaminTu/forge-prototype/README.md

 - to use generated java extension: make sure your current directory is in `test/java` or add `test/java` to your java library path to load `lib-aws-jni.dylib`

-- all the library files(both generated and handwritten) for the extension are in `./smithy-crt-test/pythonlib/`, `./smithy-crt-test/javalib/`refer to the test files to see how the bindings are used.
+- all the library files(both generated and handwritten) for the extension are in `./smithy-crt-test/pythonlib/`, `./smithy-crt-test/javalib/`
+- Please refer to the test files to see how the bindings are used.

 ## Acknowledgments